NuevoFoundation/workshops/content/english/phaser-space-invaders-game/phaser-fundementals.md

 # Part 3: Infinite Canvas

-When you start up the game on the repl, you can see a blank canvas on your screen where you will eventually place things onto.
+When you start up the game on the repl.it, you can see a blank canvas on your screen where you will eventually place things onto.
 However, you are only seeing a part of the total canvas - actually, the canvas is infinite in all directions.
 The canvas behaves the same way in all sections - this means that objects can move and be placed into parts of the canvas that the user cannot see.
 This will become important because for our game, we don't want things really going out of the screen very much, so we need to bind our objects within the screen or delete them if they exit.